 This species can be placed on the border of ponds or in the margins.
-However, only plants which are grown in the margins of the water will produce these flowers.
+However, only plants that are grown in the margins of the water will produce these flowers.

-They are self-propagating through the production of creeping roots that produce rhizomes which can be cut and placed elsewhere or allowed to grow freely.
+They are self-propagating through the production of creeping roots that produce rhizomes that can be cut and placed elsewhere or allowed to grow freely.

-Pickerel is a marginal aquatic perennial species which grows to a height of 4 feet.
+Pickerel is a marginal aquatic perennial species that grows to a height of 4 feet.
 It has spearhead-looking leaves that are bright green and grow to 7 inches in length.

 It usually blooms its flowers in the late summer/early fall.
 The flowers are small and tubular with a deep blue coloration.